 Despite increasing awareness and a more-favorable legal climate, CBD marketers face many advertising restrictions and other challenges, including:

 The CBD industry has grown largely due to the 2018 Farm Bill.
 However, it’s not legal in all states, and even in states that permit its use, the law is strict about how you can market CBD products.

 The marketing strategy for your CBD product needs to comply with applicable laws and regulations.
 You must be careful and pay attention when writing marketing copy, posts, or testimonials.

 What do these rules entail?

-According to the FDA, marketers selling CBD hemp products should follow the guidelines laid out by the Federal Food, Drug, and Cosmetic Act (FD&C Act).
+According to the FDA, marketers selling CBD products should follow the guidelines laid out by the Federal Food, Drug, and Cosmetic Act (FD&C Act).

 You cannot claim that the products are dietary supplements or medically-proven treatments for any illness, unless backed by reliable and relevant medical advice.
 The FDA may consider this to be deceptive marketing

 Statements about your CBD products and business should be backed by evidence.
 They should not include exaggerated or unfounded claims.